Welcome to Efora Energy Limited

 Application of codes of good governance

-The Board of Efora strives to promote the highest standard of corporate governance by supporting the principles of good governance as outlined in the Code of Corporate Practices and Conduct as recommended by King III.
+The Board of Efora strives to promote the highest standard of corporate governance by supporting the principles of good governance as outlined in the Code of Corporate Practices and Conduct as recommended by King IV.

 Good governance includes the structures, processes, and practices that the Board uses to ensure its oversight function over the operations of Efora.